liofal/streamlink/README.md

 Fill in twitch clientsecret to interact with twitch API and retrieve status of stream from stream list

     clientsecret=xxxxxxxx

-## twitchaccountauth
-Fill in twitch account token(it is different from client token)

-This is for disabling embedded ads, if you're a subscriber of the target streamer.

-You can find how to get this token on [Streamlink Documentation](https://streamlink.github.io/cli/plugins/twitch.html).

-    twitchaccountauth=xxxxxxxxxx

 ## slackid
 Fill in slack if you want recod start/stop notification